 Technical Fields (Engineering, IT)

 Your Skills section is critical.
 List programming languages, frameworks, tools, and certifications explicitly.
 Use exact acronyms (AWS, SQL, Kubernetes) as they appear in the job description.
-For project details, read our guide on how to list projects on a resume.

-Academic & Research
+Academic and Research

 CVs are longer, but ATS principles remain.
 Use clear headings for "Publications," "Research Experience," and "Grants."
 Avoid complex formatting in citations.